 Scott Phillips earned an MBA at WVU and holds a CPA, CLU, ChFC and CASL.
 He is the managing director for the MetLife agency, Gateway Capitol Financial.
 Under his direction, the agency has grown into four offices in the Metro D.C. area.
 Phillips has been honored with numerous awards including MetLife Management Hall Fame, five GAMA Career Development Awards, three Bronze National Management GAMA Awards and a Silver National GAMA Award.
 Phillips is the former president of the WVU Baltimore Alumni Association.

-Marie Prezioso is Director, Manager of the West Virginia Public Finance Office of Raymond James & Associates, Inc. She has been with the firm since June 2008.
+Marie Prezioso retired from a 32-year career in investment banking in July 2016.
+She was the former Director, Manager of the West Virginia Public Finance Office of Raymond James & Associates, Inc. She has been with various firms including Piper Jaffray from 2012-2016.
 Prezioso earned both a BS in business administration in 1974 and a MBA in 1975 at WVU.
 After graduation, she taught at Fairmont State College and worked in several investment and finance positions in state government.
 After that, she began her career in public finance investment banking.
 Prezioso has been active in various boards and organizations.
-She currently serves as a trustee for the West Virginia Investment Management Board and serves on the Board of Commissioners for the Charleston- Kanawha Housing Authority.
+She currently serves as a trustee for the West Virginia Investment Management Board and serves on the Board of Commissioners for the Charleston- Kanawha Housing Authority, West Virginia Water Development Authority and the West Virginia Department of Agriculture Rural Rehabilitation Loan Committee.
 Prezioso received the Distinguished West Virginian Award from Governor Caperton in 1995 and from Governor Wise in 2002.

 Penelope "Penni" F. Roll

 Penni Roll graduated magna cum laude, earning her BSBA in accounting at WVU in